bzg/opensource-challenges/README.md

-A list of resources to think about free software and open source challenges.
+A list of resources to think about free software and open source current challenges.
 A work in progress.
-Contributions are welcome.
+Contributions are welcome!

 # Burn out